gbarbalat/NO2/README.md

 Put 1 km ensemble predictions in /bettik/barbalag/output4plot/

 ### Final predictions
-Run get_compute_replace for each year
+Run ./FINAL PREDS/get_compute_replace for each year
 Produces final predictions as .fst files
 Each '*_1km.fst' file is a dataframe of 4 columns and 591,869 x nDays rows. nDays=365 (366 for leap years)
 4 columns: x, y, predictions, time